 Field can be used offline as well, eliminating the need for reliable internet connection.
 Construction crews can download the latest 4D model, grab relevant documentation, and take that information to the project site.
 Once the workday is complete, crews can return to the office, sync the work completed in the Field application, and have everything available for teammates to view in Control.
 To learn more about SYNCHRO Control and Field, check out the video down below.

 With a SYNCHRO 4D license, construction and design teams have everything needed to plan a successful project in 4D.
-SYNCHRO Pro is where the main scheduling happens.
+SYNCHRO 4D Pro is where the main scheduling happens.
 Pro takes the 3D design model information and connects it to the resources available on a project.
 SYNCHRO Modeler provides the flexibility to generate model-based quantity take-offs.
 SYNCHRO Control holds the construction documents and gives context to where each item is located, in relation to the 4D model.
-SYNCHRO Field delivers mobile access for construction crews to always have the right information they need to make the project a reality.
+SYNCHRO Field delivers mobile access for construction crews to always have the right information when they need it.
+SYNCHRO Cost enables access to key contract financials.
+All these tools are part of the SYNCHRO 4D license and together they equip project teams to turn a design into reality.

 Watch the OnDemand webinar: From Concept to Construction - SYNCHRO

-To discuss SYNCHRO in more depth or request a trial, please fill out the section below.
+To discuss SYNCHRO in more depth or request a trial, please fill out the contact form HERE